-How to find it
+How to find the Northern Cross

-Roughly halfway between Altair to Vega, and somewhat offset toward Deneb, look for the brightest star is that part of the sky.
-That’s Albireo.
-Although a modestly bright star, Albireo is easy to see on a clear, dark night.
-Since there are no similarly bright stars near Albireo, it is fairly easy to find.
+Now, look for a bright star roughly halfway between Altair and Vega and slightly offset toward Deneb.
+That’ll be Albireo.
+Although only a modestly bright star, Albireo is easy to see on a clear, dark night.
+There are no similarly bright stars near Albireo, so it’s fairly easy to find.

-Backbone of Milky Way
+Backbone of the Milky Way

-As seen from mid-northern latitudes, the Northern cross is out for at least part of the night all year around.
-It’s out all night in summer.
-On summer nights, the Northern Cross shines in the east at nightfall, sweeps high overhead after midnight, and swings to the west by daybreak.
-By the time autumn arrives, the Northern Cross is still out from nightfall till midnight, but it appears high overhead at evening and sets in the northwest after midnight.
-On winter evenings, the Northern cross stands upright over your northwest horizon.
+As seen from mid-northern latitudes, the Northern Cross is out for at least part of the night all year around.
+Plus, it’s out all night in summer.
+On Northern Hemisphere summer nights, the Northern Cross shines in the east at nightfall, sweeps high overhead after midnight, and swings to the west by daybreak.
+When you see the Northern Cross in the east on summer evenings, it’s sideways to the horizon.